Senior Partner, Korn Ferry Leadership & Talent Consulting; Bestselling Author, The Inclusion Paradox; Leading Expert on Diversity and Workforce Issues

 Fee may vary by location

 Andrés Tapia is President of Diversity Best Practices, the preeminent diversity and inclusion think-tank and consultancy.
 He assumed this position on January 11, 2011.
-Andrés also served as Hewitt’s Chief Diversity Officer and Emerging Workforce Solutions Leader for seven years, where he was responsible for for leading the company’s diversity vision and strategies and for consulting with multiple FORTUNE 500 clients.
+Andrés also served as Hewitt’s Chief Diversity Officer and Emerging Workforce Solutions Leader for seven years, where he was responsible for leading the company’s diversity vision and strategies and for consulting with multiple FORTUNE 500 clients.

 Andrés' unparalleled experiences around the world have equipped him with a true global perspective.
 By working with FORTUNE 500 multinational clients, including Baxter International, Ernst & Young, IBM and Siemens, as well as with public schools, arts organizations, and law enforcement agencies, Andrés knows how to generate a diverse, high performing workforce across industries.
 He has also developed actionable insights into how varying worldviews can impact health, wealth, learning, safety, and workplace performance.
 Andrés is the author of the highly-acclaimed book The Inclusion Paradox: The Obama Era and the Transformation of Global Diversity and covered social trends in the U.S. and Latin America as a journalist for several publications including the Chicago Tribune, the San Francisco Chronicle, and Brazil’s popular VOCÊ.

 - Next Generation Diversity: Global, Profitable, and Sustainable